awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-job-tags-examples.md

-# Example: Using Job Tags to Control Permissions for S3 Batch Operations<a name="batch-ops-job-tags-examples"></a>
+# Example: Using job tags to control permissions for S3 Batch Operations<a name="batch-ops-job-tags-examples"></a>

 To help you manage your S3 Batch Operations jobs, you can add *job tags*\.
 With job tags, you can control access to your Batch Operations jobs and enforce that tags be applied when any job is created\.